dajhub/dotfiles-archive/README.md

 They are for my personal use but feel free to browse!!

 To do:
-- add software and fonts required
+- Add software/fonts required for window managers.